More of my Free software: Vibrance HDR ~ Wifi Remote Play ~ Erebus RPG

 How can I save to my external SD card? - This depends on your Android version:

 My pictures are being rotated/cropped! - This likely means the auto-level option is on.
 (If they're being rotated even when the phone is held level, it may mean the accelerometer sensor on your device isn't calibrated.)
 It's off by default, but you may have accidentally switched it on.
 To turn off, go to the "popup" menu and untick Auto-level.

 My device can do 4K/UHD, so why doesn't it work on Open Camera? - Unfortunately many devices with 4K support have for some reason not exposed this through the Android API to 3rd party camera apps.
 (In some cases the "Force 4K" option can make this work anyway, but it's unreliable - ultimately the fault is with the device manufacturer for not supporting third party camera applications.)

 Why doesn't the FPS/bitrate setting for video work? - These settings only give "recommendations" to the camera, and there is no guarantee that they will be met.
-Some devices might not even allow recording at some settings, and there's no way to determine this in advance.
+For best chance of success, try with Settings/"Use Camera2 API" enabled.

 But my camera can do 60/120FPS, so why can't Open Camera? - High frame rates often are achieved only by the "stock" camera app (or "mods" of it) because these are written for a specific device and don't have to go through the standard Android camera API.
 Some devices do now support high speed frame rates when Camera2 API is enabled.